chubba29/6813-Team6-OnlineGamingMatchmaking/sprint2/User Stories - Sprint 2.md

 - **As a sytem architect, I want to host both our web application and web API projects on separate Azure app services, so that users can access the application anywhere and the API endpoints are easy to access**
 - **As a project lead, I want to utilize the CI/CD tools Azure offers, so that it is easy to update our production environment applications via automatic triggers and deployment**
 - **As a project lead, I want to develop a Unit Testing suite and BDD tests each sprint, so that we are developing our application 'test-first'**
+- **As a system architect, I would like to use Entity framwork to manage our database and model operations within our application**